 - No consumer credit protection: If you make a purchase of up to £30k and something goes wrong, your provider won’t refund you.

-What’s the alternative to a business credit card?
+What’s the best business credit card alternative?

 Prepaid cards for business are a cost-effective, flexible and adaptable alternative to business credit cards, and they’re our speciality at Soldo.